 At the edge of the Latin Quarter, the Luxembourg Gardens offer many pleasures for photographers along their footpaths and flower beds.
 Students study beneath the trees, children circle a merry-go-round, and neighbors sunbathe around the edges of the grand octagonal basin at the center.
 The gardens also house the famous Medici Fountain and Luxembourg Palace, where the French Senate now meets.

-If you want to capture the art scene of Paris today, Belleville is definitely hipster central.
-Street art, eccentric characters, poetry cafés, trendy bars, backpackers and a large Asian immigrant community make this an eclectic place.
+If you want to capture the art scene of Paris today, the historically rebellious and working-class enclave of Belleville is definitely today’s hipster central.
+Street art, eccentric characters, poetry cafés, trendy bars, backpackers and a large Asian immigrant community make this an eclectic tapestry of off-beat surprises.